-Sure, there are lots of podcasts out there specifically made for language learners, but that’s not what this is about.
-I’m talking about podcasts made by native speakers for other native speakers.
+There are lots of podcasts out there specifically made for language learners, but the best option for language immersion is listening to podcasts made by native speakers for other native speakers.

-To help you benefit from this valuable resource, I’ll show you where to find such podcasts, how to pick the best one for you, plus strategies for using them the most effectively.
+To help you benefit from this valuable resource, I’ll show you where to find such podcasts, how to pick the best one for you and strategies for using them effectively.

 Your Complete Guide to Foreign Language Podcasts

 Why Use Podcasts as Part of Your Foreign Language Learning